 KL Menara or KL Tower is the tallest structure in Kuala Lumpur.
 That is what it is supposed to be, a watchtower hovering over the city.
 To give the visitors a bird’s eye view of the amazing skyline of the city.
 Show you the hill ranges that surround the city.
 Give you an eye to eye view of Petronas towers.
 And to see the maze of roads, streets, flyovers, and metro network.
 Just to enjoy the scene that you probably see from your aircraft window for few seconds if you are sitting in the right seat.
 Internet literature tells me that it was built as a communications tower.
-As well as an Islamic observatory in 1990’s, so a relatively new building.
+As well as an Islamic observatory in the 1990s, so a relatively new building.

 KL Tower or Menara Kuala Lumpur – Tourist Attractions